- Property Manager

 Cities such as Chennai, Mumbai, New Delhi, Gurugram, Kolkata offer an abundance of job opportunities in this field.
 The primary work prospects for property managers are primarily in the cities.

-Property managers conduct certain tasks within a limited time-span for a company or individual.
+A career as property managers involves conducting certain tasks within a limited time-span for a company or individual.
 This work requires significant time and mental energy.

-Property managers work nine hours a day.
+A career as property managers involves working nine hours a day.
 But on crucial projects, they have to work about fifteen hours a day.
 Most property managers are employed as full-time employees.
 Many property managers are taking days off during the week so they can work on weekends to sow apartments to the potential tenants.

 Weekly Hours of Work